 603.526.3669 | firstname.lastname@example.org

-Professor Walrod teaches graphic design and digital media and works in two-dimensional, three-dimensional and digital realms.
-Her work in environmental graphics, identity design and editorial design has been recognized and awarded in regional, national and international design competitions.
+Hilary was the 2016 recipient of the Jack Jensen Award for Excellence in Teaching, the college's highest teaching award, which is presented annually to a faculty member who has made a distinct, positive difference in the college's academic climate.
+In addition to higher education, she is committed to design for good and has had her work in environmental graphics, identity design, and editorial design recognized and awarded in regional, national, and international design competitions.
 Drawing on her interdisciplinary background, she is especially interested in intersections between visual communication and environmental consciousness.
-Her independent, freelance, and pro bono projects support the arts, community, education, environment, farms, food, health and place.
-She helped to develop the college’s major in sustainability studies, a minor in sustainability and the Sustainable Learning Initiative at Franklin Falls. read more…
+Her independent, freelance, and pro bono projects support the arts, community, education, environment, farms, food, health and place. read more…